Utah provides surviving spouses with guaranteed widow’s rights and entitlements to a decedent’s estate, including:

 Right to Elective Share

-A surviving spouse in Utah may take an elective share amount equal to the value of either (a) 1/3 of the augmented estate or, (b) a supplemental elective share amount equal to $75,000 less (i) amounts passing from the augmented estate to the spouse outside of probate and the homestead, exempt property, and family allowances.
+A surviving spouse in Utah may take an elective share amount equal to the value of either (a) 1/3 of the augmented estate or, (b) a supplemental elective share amount equal to $75,000 less (i) amounts passing from the augmented estate to the spouse under Utah Probate Code 75-2-209 and (ii) elective share payable from decedent’s probate/non-probate transfers to others.

 Property Subject to Elective Share